The fastest, least-expensive way to receive a parent visa

 While the 870 visa does not lead to permanent residence, it can allow families to reunite and support each other much faster and is a lower cost than the other options.

-If you would like advice on parent visas, contact Sed Crest, principal of Crest Migration (07 5592 0164) and lawyer with McLaughlins Lawyers – your Gold Coast Lawyers.
+If you would like advice on parent visas, contact Sed Crest, principal of Crest Migration (07 5592 0164) and lawyer with McLaughlins Lawyers – your Gold Coast family Lawyers.
 We Stand Beside You.